Huuums/vscode-folder-templates/README.md

 ### fastFolderStructure.structures

 - `name` is the name that will be shown in the select dropdown.
+- `customVariables` takes an `array of strings` with which you can define custom Variables for which you will be prompted upon creating a structure.
+  - You will have to annotate your customVariables with `< >` and can also be transformed .
 - `structure` folder structure you want to create.
 It takes an `array of objects` where every file you want to create is its own object.
   - each file has a required `fileName` key and an optional `template` key.
   - if a template key is specified it should match a key of one of your `fileTemplates`.
 See [fastFolderStructure.fileTemplates](#fastFolderStructure.fileTemplates)